top of page

 Underpainting

 Most of my paintings have an underpainting, either in a gray scale or a brown scale.
 Sometimes I'll use a combination of the two!
 I also treat the light areas in two different ways.
-I'll either scrumble white on top of a dry underpainting that been done in medium and dark values.
+I'll either scumble white on top of a dry underpainting that been done in medium and dark values.
 Or I'll mix the white into the wet medium-value underpainting paint to create the value scale.

 Screen Shot 2020-05-03 at 4.32.55 PM.png